 9. Make Squirrel Crafts

 Make any of the cute squirrel craft ideas for kids.
-Crafting these much-loved silly little rodents is a fun way for kids to learn more about squirrels.
+Crafting these much-loved silly little rodents is a fun squirrel activity and an excellent way for kids to learn more about squirrels.

 10 Squirrel Craft Ideas and Handwork Projects for Kids: